Barbara Byrd-Bennett: Chicago Public Schools

 In April 2015, Byrd-Bennett took a personal leave as Chicago Public Schools CEO during an investigation into a $20.5 million no-bid contract that had been awarded to SUPES Academy, a professional development organization she used to work with as a consultant.
 She resigned in June 2015 and had been on paid leave since April.

 In October 2015, a federal grand jury in Illinois returned a 23-count indictment against Byrd-Bennett and two co-conspirators.

 On October 8, 2015, the US Attorney handling the case announced that Byrd-Bennett would plead guilty to charges that she set up a kickback scheme in which she steered no-bid CPS contracts worth more than $23 million to her former employer, SUPES Academy, which would pay her 10% of that amount.
 Her former boss, the owner of SUPES, also promised Byrd-Bennett a job after she left her CPS post, trust accounts funded with $127,000 for each of her twin grandsons, and other perks.
 It was reported that the US Attorney's office found incriminating evidence against Byrd-Bennett, including an email to the SUPES owner that said, "I have tuition to pay and casinos to visit."
 She had pushed parties aggressively to secure the corrupt deals.

 Byrd-Bennett pleaded guilty on October 13, 2015 in federal court.
 In exchange for her cooperation prosecutors agreed to request a sentence of 7 1/2 years in prison, which is below the federal sentencing guidelines.
 She agreed to delay her sentencing until after the charges against her co-defendants were resolved.
 On April 28, 2017, she was sentenced to 4 1/2 years in prison.
 On August 28, 2017, Byrd-Bennett began serving her sentence at Federal Prison Camp, Alderson, nicknamed "Camp Cupcake," in West Virginia.
 In May 2020, Byrd-Bennett was released from prison and was placed on home confinement.

+The CPS Inspector General's report for 2020 detailed more instances of Byrd-Bennet's misconduct, leading the district to act against several vendors and their executives.
+The report said "the Byrd-Bennett investigations revealed one of the most exceptional cases of an official’s abuse of public trust in CPS’s history."

 Personal life

 Byrd-Bennett has been married twice and has one daughter.
 In 1969, She married Leonard Franklin in New York.
 She gave birth to their daughter, Naliah, in January 1972.
 Byrd-Bennett divorced Franklin in 1977.

 Byrd-Bennett has been married to Bruce Bennett since 1988.
-Byrd-Bennett's daughter currently serves as the Cuyahoga County, Ohio Clerk of Courts.
+Byrd-Bennett's daughter, a former prosecutor, has been the Cuyahoga County, Ohio, Clerk of Courts since 2015.